Home » Marriage » Sex In Marriage

 Sex in marriage can be a source of tension and an issue for many couples.

-If you are having problems in your relationship, then this is a good time to discuss it.
-You ought to work out the ways you need to change to ensure your marriage is healthy and cheerful.
+If you have problems in your relationship, this is an excellent time to discuss them.
+You ought to work out how to change to ensure your marriage is healthy and cheerful.

-The most common arguments that couples have about sex revolve around frequency.
+The most common arguments that couples have about sex revolve around the frequency.

-Many of these couples will agree to a certain number of times a month or week that they will be intimate.
+Many of these couples will agree to be intimate a certain number of times a month or week.
 When the night comes, and one of them doesn’t feel frisky, the other one may come across as feeling rejected or unwanted.

-Communication can be key in ensuring your partner knows you’re not upset at sex denial and that you’ll try again soon.
+Communication can be vital in ensuring your partner knows you’re not upset at sex denial and that you’ll try again soon.

 Frequently Asked Questions